zulu-alpha/zakm/README.md

 Notice as well that the above object is an element in an array, as you will necessarily want to implement several conditions for each condition type.

+The names of the keys you use to define the conditions are the same as their usages above, except that they have `_definitions` at the end and they are singular.
+For example `terrain_condition_definitions` instead of `terrain_conditions`.

 The 4 condition types are:

 #### Visibility conditions